This post may contain affiliate sales links. Please read my disclosure policy.

 This is the best recipe for chocolate chip cookies!
 Soft baked, extra sweet with two kinds of chocolate, and nearly impossible to ruin.
-All chocolate chip cookies should be this good!

 I am in love with these cookies.
 After googling and searching and researching and testing (yum!)
 I’ve figured out the perfect combination of ingredients and baking methods to get the softest, chewiest, best chocolate chip cookies.
 I hate making and eating crispy cookies.
 I think they should be illegal, plus, who wants to eat those?
 What a waste of calories.
 So, I’ve formulated this chocolate chip cookie recipe to be the exact opposite.
 Soft baked and extra sweet!

 When I set out to find/make the best chocolate chip cookie recipe, I meant it!
 I started with some classic recipes, some very highly rated recipes, and other random recipes, like from my brother-in-law, or friend of a friend.
 It was delicious testing, and a lot of them came out decently well but I wanted ULTIMATE status, so that’s when I started testing and tweaking different recipes to see if I could make them better.

 I feel that the most important part of making these cookies is the METHOD.
 While it’s easy to think all chocolate cookie recipes are basically the same because they all use the same ingredients, its simply not true.
 Method plays a huge part.
 Don’t believe me?
 Try this recipe!

 No special or secret ingredients here!
 Pretty sure the vast majority of us have these common culprits in our kitchen 24/7 so we can make chocolate chip cookies whenever the craving strikes!
 Here’s what you’ll need: